riyajoshi-cloud/ROCK-VS-MINE-PREDICTION/README.md

 <br>
 Important Libraries Used:
 <br>
-1. NumPy (numpy)

-Used for handling numerical data and arrays.
+1. NumPy (numpy) : used for handling numerical data and arrays.

-2. Pandas (pandas)

-Used for loading and managing the dataset in a structured table format (DataFrame).
+2. Pandas (pandas) : used for loading and managing the dataset in a structured table format (DataFrame).

-3. Scikit-learn (sklearn)

-train_test_split – Splits the dataset into training and testing data.
+3. Scikit-learn (sklearn) : train_test_split – Splits the dataset into training and testing data.

-4. LogisticRegression – Used to build the binary classification model.
+4. LogisticRegression : used to build the binary classification model.

-accuracy_score – Used to measure how accurate the model’s predictions are.
+5. accuracy_score – Used to measure how accurate the model’s predictions are.